GetDKAN/data-catalog-app/README.md

 1) Run the server: ``npm start`` or ``yarn start``
    1) Your site is now running at ``http://localhost:3000``
 1) Build the public files ``npm run build``
+1) To complete the setup like the auto setup, setup the DKAN JS Frontend module that comes with the DKAN core installation.
+Steps can be found here: [DKAN JS Frontend Module](https://github.com/GetDKAN/dkan/tree/2.x/modules/dkan_js_frontend).

 ## Set up of an independent front-end (with no backend)